Suite populaire brésilienne: First version (1929)

 The creative process of Suite populaire brésilienne took many years, as the different movements that make up the suite were never conceived to be put together.
 Instead, Villa-Lobos, a composer who wrote at the guitar, wrote many small pieces and some of them were later adapted into the suite.
 The Suite was initially completed for publication in the summer of 1928, while he was on vacation at Lussac-les-Châteaux with his wife, Lucilia Guimarães, visiting Spanish pianist Tomás Terán.
 Villa-Lobos confessed to Eugène Cools, the then-director of Éditions Max Eschig, in a letter dated July 28, 1928, that not a page of music had been composed, and he was busy with his kites, one of his favorite pastimes.
 A few days later, however, he asked Cools for a complete set of guitar strings, as his guitar had no usable strings to compose with.
 He then dedicated to composing and was able to present the two manuscripts of both the Suite and the 12 études in autumn that same year.
-Both works were mentioned in two contracts between Villa-Lobos and Max Eschig from October 1, 1928 and January 5, 1929.
+Both works were mentioned in two contracts between Villa-Lobos and Max Eschig from October 1, 1928, and January 5, 1929.
 Each one of the dances has different dedicatées, some dances not including any dedicatées at all: the first dance is dedicated to Maria Thereza Terán, Tomás's wife; the second dance is dedicated to Francis Boyle; the third dance is dedicated to Madeleine Reclus, Paul Reclus's daughter; and the fourth dance is dedicated to Eduardo Burnay.

 This, however, did not turn out how Villa-Lobos expected.
-When Villa-Lobos came back to Brazil, supposedly for a brief series of concerts on June 15, 1930, he would not be able to return because of a coup d'etat where dictator Getúlio Vargas became president.
+When Villa-Lobos came back to Brazil, supposedly for a brief series of concerts on June 15, 1930, he would not be able to return because of a coup d'état where dictator Getúlio Vargas became president.
 Although Villa-Lobos tried to go back to Paris, he could not do so until 1948, when the political turmoil generated by World War II had dissipated.
 Because of this 18-year hiatus, Villa-Lobos and his publisher distanced from one another, and Villa-Lobos was unaware that his compositions had not been published when he arrived in France.
 Villa-Lobos, in fact, had asked Max Eschig's director if he could send Villa-Lobos a few copies of his own Suite, to which he received no answer.